Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: Introduction

 Such invariants are interesting both as pure combinatorics and because they provide a unifying perspective on previously disparate invariants that are interesting in quantum field theory on account of them having the key symmetries of Feynman period integrals.

 This recursion was introduced by Martin \cite{Martin:EnumerationsEuleriennes} to define a polynomial that counts circuit decompositions.
 He considered in particular the 3-term recurrence

-for 4-regular graphs, and Las Vergnas \cite{LasVergnas:Martin} extended Martin's considerations to arbitrary degrees.
+for 4-regular graphs, and Las Vergnas \cite{LasVergnas:Martin} extended Martin's considerations to arbitrary even degrees.
 For matroid theorists, these polynomials can be interpreted as a kind of chromatic polynomial for the transition matroid \cite{Traldi:TransitionMatroidIntroduction}, instead of the usual cycle matroid.
-Our focus lies on a certain derivative of Martin's polynomial (see \cref{def:Martin-as-diff}) which can be defined as follows, for graphs with 3 or more vertices: \begin{definition} The \emph{Martin invariant} $\Martin(G)$ of a regular graph $G$ with even degree and at least 3 vertices, is the non-negative integer defined by the rules: \begin{enumerate} \item If $G$ has a self-loop, then $\Martin(G)=0$. \item If $G$ has three vertices (and no self-loop), then $\Martin(G)=1$. \item Otherwise, pick any vertex $v$, and define $\Martin(G)$ recursively by \eqref{eq:Martin-recursion}. \end{enumerate} \end{definition} It follows from \cite{LasVergnas:Martin} that all choices of $v$ produce the same result, so $\Martin(G)$ is well-defined.
+Our focus lies on a certain derivative of Martin's polynomial (see \cref{def:Martin-as-diff}) which, for graphs with 3 or more vertices, can also be defined as follows: \begin{definition} The \emph{Martin invariant} $\Martin(G)$ of a regular graph $G$ with even degree and at least 3 vertices, is the non-negative integer defined by the rules: \begin{enumerate} \item If $G$ has a self-loop, then $\Martin(G)=0$. \item If $G$ has three vertices (and no self-loop), then $\Martin(G)=1$. \item Otherwise, pick any vertex $v$, and define $\Martin(G)$ recursively by \eqref{eq:Martin-recursion}. \end{enumerate} \end{definition} It follows from \cite{LasVergnas:Martin} that all choices of $v$ in rule 3.\ produce the same result, so $\Martin(G)$ is well-defined.
+The situation for graphs with fewer than 3 vertices and justification for our normalization is explained in \cref{def:Martin-as-diff} and subsequent discussion; it is not crucial at present.
 To illustrate the definition, the Martin invariant of the complete graph $K_5$ is

 In the first expansion, all 3 transitions produce isomorphic graphs: a perfect matching added to $K_4=K_5\setminus v$.
 The second expansion produces a self-loop when the transition pairs the parallel edges with each other; the other 2 transitions create $\Graph[0.25]{K3-222}$.